 I started traveling solo approximately 10 years ago, when I left home permanently, and I’ve been exploring the world ever since.
 However, my story isn’t a typical blogger’s story… I didn’t sell everything to travel because I had nothing to sell.
 I also didn’t quit my job or leave a boyfriend.

 My blog combines inspiration for adventure travels while featuring elements of cultural, historical and political perspectives.

-One day you’ll find me in a luxury hotel, on another I’ll be horse back riding next to an active volcano, or hanging on aerial silks in the woods… As I want to show you the different angles of travel experiences.
+One day you’ll find me in a luxury hotel, on another I’ll be horse back riding next to an active volcano, or hanging on aerial silks in the woods… As I want to show you the different aspects of travel experiences.
 I aim to show you how can you travel with purpose and learn from it.

 Being born in Poland, to a regular family, I knew that I most likely wouldn’t be able to save up a lot and travel for a while.
 Neither it was something I wanted to do, as I wanted to go to school and work, rather than just taking a gap-year.

 I’ve learned a few foreign languages and focused on becoming a jack of all trades in order to make my skills marketable enough to live abroad.
 I moved to the US and I used various opportunities to study abroad at world’s top universities and found serious jobs in many countries.
 I was also able to save up a bunch of money on the way.